exoplatform/cs/server/jboss/patch-ear/src/main/jboss/EXO-README.txt

    * NOTE for cygwin's user: the JAVA_HOME must be in MS Windows format like: "C:\Program Files\JDK 1.5" Example use: export JAVA_HOME=`cygpath -w "$JAVA_HOME"`; to convert unix like format to MS Windows format.

-   * Start tomcat server
-      +) On the Unix/Linux/cygwin(in windows developer mode) environment:
+   * Start all servers by one command for Unix/Linux/cygwin environment:
-      Go to exo-tomcat/bin and run command:
+      Go to exo-jboss/bin and run command:
-      ./eXo.sh run
+      ./run.sh

+   * Start exo-jboss server:

      +) On the Windows platform
+       Open a DOS prompt command, go to exo-tomcat/bin and type the command: run.bat start

+     +) On Unix/Linux/cygwin
-       Go to exo-tomcat/bin by DOS Command (cmd) and run command: eXo.bat run
+       Open a terminal, go to exo-tomcat/bin and type the command:
+         ./run.sh

    * Start exo-openfire server:
      +) On the Windows platform